Theerapong/Ansible-modules-for-Rapid7-Nexpose/README.md

 •	nexpose03_show_vulnerabilities.py

-User has to assig the ID of asset, then this script will show details of vulnerabilities
+The ID of asset will be assigned, then this script will show details of vulnerabilities of this ID.

 *(PS: Python code has hard-code of username and password)*